openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 Let's note that the bandwidth is the vector :math:`\vect{h} = (h_1, \cdots, h_d)`.

-The quality of the approximation may be controlled by the AMISE (Asymptotic Mean Integrated Square error) criteria defined as:
+The quality of the approximation may be controlled by the AMISE (Asymptotic Mean Integrated Square error) criteria defined as ([wand1994]_ pages 14-21):

 .. math::